Seven Days, Seven Ways to Celebrate National Farmers Market Week

 For Immediate Release

-Farmers Market Coalition Announces Daily Opportunities to Celebrate National Farmers Market Week with Themed Media Kit
+Farmers Market Coalition Announces Day by Day Themed Media Kit

 Every day this summer, communities are converging to celebrate a simple miracle: farmers coming together to share a harvest that’s feeding local families.
 The result?
 More viable regional economies; increased access to fresh, nutritious food; and stronger social networks that help keep communities healthy.

-United States Secretary of Agriculture Tom Vilsack recently proclaimed August 7-13, 2011 as National Farmers Market Week.
-Since 2000, when the United States Department of Agriculture (USDA) first proclaimed National Farmers Market Week, the number of farmers markets has grown 150%, from 2,863 in 2000 to 7,175 in 2011.
+United States Secretary of Agriculture Tom Vilsack proclaimed August 5th through 11th, 2012 as National Farmers Market Week.
+Since 2000, when the United States Department of Agriculture (USDA) first proclaimed National Farmers Market Week, the number of recorded farmers markets has grown over 170%, from 2,863 in 2000 to more than 7,800 in 2012.
 As these numbers increase, farmers markets are bolstering local economies, improving community health, and bringing diverse groups of people together through a shared social space.

 Innovative partnerships that allow markets to serve as hubs of information